 In my case, the cable with a mini USB plug was firmly attached to the power supply, so I did not have a choice.

 However, should you get a power supply with a detachable cable, don’t skimp on the cable.
 The thickness of the cable is probably a good indication of its quality.
 You can lose a lot of performance with a bad cable.
 However, unlike a power supply, I don’t think a power cable will degrade over time.

 How to wing it

-If everything else works fine and it's just the rainbow square which keeps appearing in your photos, then you may be able to prolongate the remaining life of your power supply by telling your Raspberry Pi to ignore undervoltage and stop pestering you about it.
+If everything else works fine and it’s just the rainbow square that keeps appearing in your photos, then you may be able to prolongate the remaining life of your power supply by telling your Raspberry Pi to ignore Undervoltage and stop pestering you about it.

 A digital picture frame is no mission-critical application (although my wife and sister would beg to differ) so you can try the following:

 sudo nano /boot/config.txt

 Go to the end of config.txt and add the line

 Save, reboot, and the rainbow square should be gone.

 Mind you, if you experience strange behavior with your Raspberry Pi, then it is indeed time to get a new power supply.
 You will be surprised how many “unexplainable” issues can be traced back to an inadequate PSU.